-This page is designed to help Teachers and Careers Advisers deliver appropriate advice to potential medical applicants, such that students understand how to achieve the research and understanding of a medical career, which underpins a successful application.
-We also offer suggestions on what information we are searching for within the reference about a potential medicine applicant.
+This page is designed to help referees deliver appropriate advice to potential dental applicants, such that students understand how to achieve the research and understanding of a dental career, which underpins a successful application.
+We also offer suggestions on what information we are searching for within the reference about a potential dental applicant.

 Unusual or Extenuating Circumstances

-Any circumstances which prevent the student from undertaking or completing their university entrance examination syllabus should be explained, either on the UCAS form or by separate letter, to be received by 15 October.
-In these circumstances we recommend contacting the Medical Admissions Office for advice as soon as possible.
+Any circumstances, which prevent the student from undertaking, or completing their university entrance examination syllabus, should be explained, either on the UCAS form, or by separate letter, to be received by 16 October.
+In these circumstances, we recommended contacting the Admissions Office for advice as soon as possible.